antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 ## Code generation

+For a few years I used Raku to "only" make parser-interpreters for Data Science (DS) and Machine Learning (ML) workflows specified with natural language commands.
+This is the "Raku for prediction" of "cloths have no emperor" approach; see [AA2].
+At some point I decided that Raku has to have its own, _useful_ DS and ML packages.
+(This document proclaims the consequences of that decision.)

+Consider the problem:

+> Develop conversational agents for Machine Learning workflows that generate correct and executable code
+> using natural language specifications.

-It can be said that the most frequently used Machine Learning (ML) workflows are in:
+The problem is simplified with the observation that the most frequently used ML workflows are in the ML subdomains of:

 - Classification
 - Latent Semantic Analysis (LSA),
 - Regression
 - Recommendations

-In the broader field of Data Science (DS) we also add Data Wrangling.
+In the broader field of DS we also add Data Wrangling.

 Each of these ML or DS sub-fields has it own Domain Specific Language (DSL).

-There is a set of Raku packages for facilitate the creation of Data Science workflows in _other_ programming languages.
+There is a set of Raku packages that facilitate the creation of Data Science workflows in _other_ programming languages.
 (Julia, Python, R, Wolfram Language.)

 The grammar-based ones have the "DSL::" prefix -- see, for example, ["DSL::English::*"](https://raku.land/?q=DSL%3A%3AEnglish) at [raku.land](https://raku.land/).

-The LLM based one is ["ML::NLPTemplateEngine"](https://raku.land/zef:antononcube/ML::NLPTemplateEngine).
+The LLM based ones are ["ML::NLPTemplateEngine"](https://raku.land/zef:antononcube/ML::NLPTemplateEngine) and ["DSL::Examples"](https://raku.land/zef:antononcube/DSL::Examples).

 ### Examples